9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/dhn_sub.md

 * The ruling elites have always sought to have no one above them and to make all people their subjects.
      - The church of England separated from the Catholic Church because Catholics places the Pope above the monarch.
       - Today, many genocides occur targeting religions because people place “God” above the head of their government.
 This includes the direction TAG has taken since 2023.
 * HIV was introduced into the human population to stop humans from having recreational sex.
 A person’s sexual partner almost always outranks a head of state.
-(Listen Also: "Sign of the Times" -- "By chance his girlfriend..." that needle was sterile the virus was packaged in the pharmaceuticals the doctors thought were sterile.)
+(Listen Also: "Sign of the Times" by Prince - "By chance his girlfriend..." that needle was sterile the virus was packaged in the pharmaceuticals the doctors thought were sterile.)

 ## About Main or Baby
 Main aka Baby is the name of my subconscious, the one who talks when I'm asleep.
 Unlike most subconsciouses, Main KNOWS he is a subconscious and was supposed to help the entire human race.
 But as conscious entities do sometimes, Main embraces fame and promised fortunes.